aliabdoli/algorithm-hackerrank/NOTES.md

         - can have only graph, graph has dictionary (adjacent list) of each node
         - to know neighbours, just ask graph
         - graph can be generic too
+- Dfs and its variations
+    - only visit nodes, do some action (RoadsAndLibraries1)
+    - visit nodes + keeping the paths (e.x.
+RedKnightsShortestPath)

 ## Terms
 - clique in graph: